eidorb/portfolio/README.md

 ### Routing GitHub Actions traffic via a Tailscale exit node

+> [!NOTE]
+> This hack is no longer required after reverse engineering SelfWealth's mobile API.
+> I'll keep this information here, because it may be required again in the future.

 Some financial institution's websites behave differently when accessed from the GitHub Actions network, likely due to overly sensitive anti-bot protection.
 Code that would successfully retrieve a balance when run on a computer at home would fail when run on GitHub Actions.

 To work around this, the [deploy](.github/workflows/deploy.yml) and [test](.github/workflows/test.yml) workflows connect to a Tailscale network and route traffic via an exit node at home.